-The Cuyamaca College Coyotes' cross country, soccer, volleyball, basketball and tennis teams compete in the Pacific Coast Conference, which consists of the following colleges: Grossmont, Imperial Valley, MiraCosta, Palomar, San Diego City,

-San Diego Mesa, San Diego Miramar, and Southwestern.
-Men's golf is hosted into the Orange Empire Conference.
+The Cuyamaca College Coyotes' cross country, soccer, volleyball, basketball and tennis teams compete in the Pacific Coast Conference, which consists of the following colleges: Grossmont, Imperial Valley, Mira Costa, Palomar, San Diego City, San Diego Mesa, San Diego Miramar, and Southwestern.
+Men's and women's golf is hosted into the Orange Empire Conference.
 Track and field is hosted in the Foothills Conference.

-Cuyamaca College has won conference championships in women's tennis, men's and women's coccer, men's and women's cross country, and men's and women's track and field.
+Cuyamaca College has won conference championships in women's tennis, men's and women's cross country, and men's and women's track and field.
 State championships have been awarded to men's and women's cross country and many track and field individual events.
 Cuyamaca coaches have had numerous coaching excellence awards in soccer, tennis, cross country and track and field.